Blue Quran: Controversy of origin

 The exact origin of the Blue Quran is unknown.
-Scholars have proposed that the manuscript was created under the Abbasid, Fatimid, or Umayyad Caliphate, or the Aghlabid or Kalbid dynasty.
+Scholars have proposed that the manuscript was created under the Abbasid, Fatimid, or Umayyad Caliphates, or the Aghlabid or Kalbid dynasties.
 This would place the location of origin in Iran, Iraq, Tunisia, Spain, or Sicily.

 One theory is that the Blue Quran was produced in Persia during the Abbasid Caliphate.
 This was first proposed by Frederik R. Martin, a Swedish diplomat and dealer, who introduced the Blue Quran to the academic community.
 He claimed that he obtained some of the manuscript's pages in Constantinople and that it originated in Mashhad, Persia, where they were commissioned for the tomb of the 9th-century Abbasid caliph Harun al-Rashid.
 This is supported by the Persian customs stamp on one of its pages.
-Additionally, the horizontal layout of the Blue Quran resembles the Qurans created in the early Abbasid Period, which would place the manuscript in or around modern day Iraq.
+Additionally, the horizontal layout of the Blue Quran resembles the Qurans created in the early Abbasid period, which would place the manuscript in or around modern day Iraq.
 These pieces of evidence support the idea that the Blue Quran was created in the Eastern Islamic world.

 On the other hand, the Blue Quran was included in the inventory of the Great Mosque of Kairouan, which places the manuscript in Tunisia around 1300 CE.
 While this does not confirm that the manuscript was created in Tunisia, scholars argue that transporting the Blue Quran in its entirety over a long distance would be unlikely.
 This supports the idea that the Blue Quran was created in the Western Islamic world.

 Additionally, the Blue Quran shares many characteristics, including its deep blue color, with the Bible of Cava, a manuscript created in 812 CE in Umayyad Spain.
 The physical similarities between the two supports the idea that the Blue Quran originated in Spain around the 9th-century.
 One theory is that an Umayyad patron commissioned the Blue Quran and that the manuscript was created by Christians, who have a greater tradition of writing their sacred texts on dyed parchment than Muslims.
 Since the distance between Spain and Tunisia is closer than that of Persia and Tunisia, transporting the Blue Quran would be easier and therefore more likely.

 Presently, there is still controversy among scholars as to where the Blue Quran originated.
 Many museums cannot agree on how to categorize the manuscript, with some, like the Denver Art Museum, categorizing it as Asian Art while acknowledging it may have origins in North Africa.
 This conflicting categorization reflects how scholars do not, and may never, agree on the true origins of the Blue Quran.